DataWanderers/sentometrics.app/README.md

 <!--- [![Github Issues](http://githubbadges.herokuapp.com/sborms/sentometrics.app/issues.svg)](https://github.com/sborms/sentometrics.app/issues) --->

-The **`sentometrics.app`** package offers a Shiny interface for fast document-level sentiment computation and aggregation, and downloading of the obtained values.
-It serves as a visualisation of part of what the package does.
+The **`sentometrics.app`** package offers a Shiny interface for fast document-level sentiment computation and aggregation.
+The obtained values can be downloaded for own use.
+The functionalities provided are partly those from the **`sentometrics`** package.

 ### Installation

-To install the package, do either of:
+To install the package, do one of:

 ```R
 install.packages("sentometrics.app") # from CRAN (not yet, but soon!)